 While we don’t want our kids sitting in front of a screen for hours on end, we have come to learn that media content matters more than the media platform or time spent with media.
 If kids aren’t engaging with the content, it’s likely they are zoning out and the app is becoming a babysitter and not a tool for learning.
 Selecting great educational apps is as simple as remembering these 4 C’s!

-In addition to these 4 C’s, great educational apps aren’t chock-full of ads that become distractions from learning and put our kids’ privacy at risk.
+In addition to these 4 C’s, great educational apps aren’t chock-full of ads.
+Ads become distractions from learning.
+And, more importantly, they put our kids’ privacy at risk.
 Here are a few things great educational apps don’t contain.

 Things You Won’t Find In Great Educational Apps